rogsme/yams.media/content/config/qbittorrent.md

 So, just like µTorrent, qBitorrent is a torrent downloader.
 Pretty easy!

-## First, if you are using the VPN...
+## First, check your VPN!

-Check if its running correctly.
-On your terminal, run:
+If you configured Mullvad correctly, your VPN should already be running.
+To test, run on your terminal:

 ```bash
 $ yams check-vpn